VisitRome.com

 Security procedures at Leonardo da Vinci Airport are in place to ensure the safety of all passengers.
 It is important to familiarize yourself with the airport's security regulations and follow them strictly.
 Be prepared to go through a security screening process, which typically includes a check of your carry-on luggage and a metal detector scan.
 To expedite the security process, make sure to remove any metallic items, such as belts or coins, and place them in the provided trays.
 Additionally, liquids, gels, and creams must adhere to the airport's liquid restrictions, which generally require that they be in containers of 100ml or less and placed in a clear, resealable plastic bag.

-By being prepared and following the necessary security procedures, you can help ensure a hassle-free and efficient security screening experience at Leonardo da Vinci Airport.
+By being prepared and following the necessary security procedures, you can help ensure a hassle-free and efficient security screening visit at Leonardo da Vinci Airport.

 Enjoy your time at Ciampino and Leonardo da Vinci Airports, and let them be the starting points of memorable moments in Italy.
 Safe travels!

 Start on a perfect stay near Fiumicino Airport!
 See our curated list of hotels with the Rome Airport Guide.
-Book now for a memorable experience.
+Book now for a memorable trip.

 Roma Room Hotel Domus Nascimbeni Hotel SivigliaIf you found this useful we have plenty more Rome Frequently Asked Questions to help you if you are a first-time visitor to Rome or you're back for more.